Tegacreatives/tapard/README.md

 Although I've completed the development of the application, there's a lot I can still do to improve the application, here are some of the plans I have for the application with more time to work on it.

-### QA Testing
+### Improve QA Testing
-With [Cypress](https://www.cypress.io/), I can speed up the development workflow while also ensuring the appication works as expected by setting up e2e testing and also setup CI/CD pipeline using github actions
+The project uses [Cypress](https://www.cypress.io/), for e2e testing accounting for user sign in,listing reservation and successful payment.
+With time I could create more test cases.

 ### Email Integration
 When users make a reservation, they should get an email with the details of their booking.